 5 Pie Crust Tips:

-1. Use COLD ingredients.
-Then wrap, and let it chill for an additional 30-60 minutes before working out.
+- Use COLD ingredients.
+Then wrap, and let it chill for an about 30 minutes before rolling.
 This isn’t mandatory, but makes it easier to roll out the dough, especially if your kitchen is warm!

-3. Don’t be afraid to have a lot of dough on the top edges.
+- Don’t be afraid to have a lot of dough on the top edges.
 Pie crusts naturally shrink in while baking, so having a generous amount there will help it keep its shape.
 To crimp, simply use your pointer finger in one hand to make an indentation, and use your thumb and pointer finger in another hand to pinch.
-There are lots of helpful YouTube videos on this as well.

 – Use a rolling pin to peel one edge off of the work surface, letting it gently hang while transferring.

-– Use a silicone mat as your work surface.
+– Use a silicone mat as your work surface when rolling.
 Putting one hand on top of the dough, flip the silicone mat over the pie dish, using your hand to gently put the dough into place.
 This is my most recommended method if your dough is struggling to stay together.